Vaishnaviii03/recipe-recommendation-api/README.md

 ### 🍴 Scraping Recipes

 To scrape new recipes, run the notebook `scraping/scrape_recipes.ipynb`.
-This will gather recipe data from the website
+This will gather recipe data from the specified sources and save it to the `data/raw` folder.

+## 🤝 Contributing

+Feel free to submit issues or pull requests if you have suggestions for improving the system or adding new features.

+## 📜 License

+This project is licensed under the [MIT License](LICENSE).